DrYenyen/PS4-Firware-Update-Guide/README.md

 # PS4-Firware-Update-or-Reinstall-Guide
 How to update or reinstall ps4 firmware manually.

+System *Software* and *Firmware* are interchangable within the context of the PS4

 # What are firmware update and reinstall files
 1. On the darthsternie website *Official Firmwares* are update files that let you update from for example firmware 9.50 to 9.60